snail23/ironpedal/README.md

 # Ironpedal <a href="https://www.pcbway.com/"><img align="right" src="images/pcbway.png"></a>
 Guitar pedal firmware for Daisy Seed+Terrarrium boards.
+This project is sponsored by <a href="https://www.pcbway.com/">PCBWay</a> which is a great place to create custom circuit boards or you can choose from one of the many featured designs that people create and share.
+They make it very easy to bring your ideas into reality, highly recommended!

 ## Features
 - Small hardware accelerated OLED display that can be toggled off to reduce EMI when not in use